momajd/InsanFran/README.md

 Posts are made up of several layers of React Components and are displayed on the feed page.
 The design of these posts were modeled after the clean look of Instagram posts.

+Cloudinary API is used to host and transform images.

 ![Post](/docs/images/post.png)

 ### Relationship model for Followers